 In November 1866, the Gallatin School District met to discuss the educational opportunities for the county’s black students.
 It was believed these students would do better educationally if they had their own school.
+They established the Wilberforce School for the blacks at Gallatin, MO, in 1866-67.
+A report in the “Public Schools in Missouri” stated there weren’t enough colored students to justify having more than one school.
 A teacher, Miss Celia Calahan, was hired and the school opened; however, she had to wait until the money was collected before she received her pay.

 The students came from all parts of the county because there weren’t enough of them to warrant having more than one school.
 The first school session was taught for four months; two of these months were taught in a rented room from Captain Ballinger while their school was being built.

 In 1870, there were 96 black children attending Daviess County schools.
 Also, 50 of these lived in the Gallatin district and attended school there.
 The remaining 46 black children were scattered over 13 townships, but less in any one township to warrant an organization.

 In 1871, the black people kept their school open three years by donations.
 However, by 1874 there were 66 children attending the school.